Obenny/Bootstrap-Portfolio/README.md

 ## Deployment

-To deploy this on a live system, make appropriate changes to the index.html, the CSS and customjavascript files so that it can look awesome like that of [T. A. M] - (http://www.bluedrupsltd.com/isaacobenson/)
+To deploy this on a live system, make appropriate changes to the index.html, the CSS and customjavascript files so that it can look awesome like that of [T. A. M](http://www.bluedrupsltd.com/isaacobenson/)

 ## Built With Template from